Spiders. Part 2. Sex, and Spiders’ Next of kin.

 Harvestmen.

 Harvestmen fossils are known to be some 400 million years old.
-Yet, they reproduce sexually involving direct copulation.
-Some species males offer the female a nuptial gift before mating.
+Yet, they reproduce sexually, involving direct copulation.
+Some species of males offer the female a nuptial gift before mating.
 The female lays her eggs with the aid of an ovipositor, which can be mistaken for a penis.

-In some cases, a nest is built, and the male of some species takes on the parental role of guarding and cleaning the eggs.
-Guarding them quite often by preventing a female from eating the eggs given half a chance.
+In some cases, a nest is built, and the male of a particular species assumes the parental role of guarding and cleaning the eggs, often preventing the female from eating them if given the chance.

 Conclusion.